lockss/lockss.github.io/software/classic-lockss/subscription-manager/index.md

 - "Not Set" means that "Subscribe All" is not set.
 It does **not** mean we do not have a subscription set.

 See the section titled Subscription Specification Details below for instructions on how to use the above check boxes and text boxes.

-_After clicking "Update" to "Unsubscribe All" from Big Bridge we are faced with an error message stating that "No operation was specified".
-This is directly related to the bug we seen earlier when trying to "Subscribe All" to a publisher.
-The important thing to note is that your changes will be made in the system and we hope to have this error fixed soon._

 <img src="../images/noOperationSpecified.png" border="1" />